mottbott/docker-k8s-training/kubernetes-exercises.md

 Inputs
 * What is a canary deployment: https://martinfowler.com/bliki/CanaryRelease.html
 * Use two `Deployment`s and a single `Service` with an appropriate label selector to route certain ratios of traffic to either `Deployment`.
-* Use the [paulbouwer/hello-kubernetes](https://hub.docker.com/r/paulbouwer/hello-kubernetes/) image and the `MESSAGE` env to see which deployment is active
+* Use the [paulbouwer/hello-kubernetes](https://hub.docker.com/r/paulbouwer/hello-kubernetes/) image and the `MESSAGE` env to see which deployment is active.
+Or alternatively the locally built `webapp-color:0.1`.

 Topics covered
 * Services